-Widespread throughout Japan in many habitats (Masumoto & Okajima, 2013), and reported from South Korea, this species has been reported in North America from commercial plant nurseries in California, Oregon and Michigan.
-In Europe, it is recorded from the Netherlands (Vierbergen & Loomans, 2016), France, Germany and Croatia, and in 2016 was found in Britain on a crop of poinsettia, Euphorbia pulcherrima, in a commercial glasshouse.
-The horticultural trade is clearly distributing this species, one female having been taken in quarantine at Melbourne, Australia, on a shipment of Hydrangea from Kenya.
+Widespread throughout Japan in many habitats (Masumoto & Okajima, 2013), and reported from South Korea, this species is a recent arrival to Europe, and has been recorded so far from commercial glasshouses in the Netherlands (Vierbergen & Loomans, 2016), Belgium, France, Germany and Croatia.
+In Britain it was found for the first time in November 2016, on a crop of poinsettia, Euphorbia pulcherrima, in a glasshouse in West Sussex (EPPO Global Database, 2017a), with subsequent findings at other production sites primarily along the south coast of England.